wwwwwwwwwwwwwwwwwww

 pages/_document.tsx

-You'll want to set up a _document.tsx and gather both the react-native-web style object using AppRegistry, as well as Tamagui styles using Tamagui.getCSS() into the head element.
+You'll want to set up a _document.tsx and gather both the react-native-web style object using AppRegistry, as well as Tamagui styles using tamaguiConfig.getCSS() into the head element.

-Note that we only are importing react-native here because if you use tamagui views like Input or Image they rely on React Native Image/Input (and therefore on the web, react-native-web).
+We are only importing react-native here because if you use tamagui views like Input or Image they rely on React Native Image/Input (and therefore on the web, react-native-web).
 If you are just using core, or aren't using Image or Input in tamagui, you can forego the entire AppRegistry import and setup here.
 We're working on making even tamagui completely de-coupled from RN/RNW by building their own image and input components eventually.

 import { StyleSheet } from 'react-native'